center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

    ┌──(kali㉿kali1)-[~]
    └─$
    ```
-1. Start the C2 Server
+1. Start the C2 Server.
+Navigate to the ocean-lotus folder and execute the control server.
    ```
+   cd Resources/controlServer
    sudo ./controlServer
    ```